ppy/osu-wiki/wiki/Glossary/en.md

 *Short for "mod for mod".*

-A term describing when a modder agrees to mod another modder's map in return for a mod on their own map.
+A term describing when a modder agrees to mod another modder's beatmap in return for a mod on their own beatmap.

 ### Marathon

-A type of [beatmap](/wiki/beatmap) that can only be approved.
+A type of [beatmap](/wiki/beatmap) that can only be [approved](/wiki/Beatmaps#approved).

 Marathon beatmaps are considered to be at least 6 minutes long and can only have one mapped difficulty.
 However, some marathon mapsets may contain a single [osu!taiko](/wiki/osu!taiko) variant as well.